Einstein42/myq-garage/README.md

 # myq-garage
 Python Chamberlain Garage Door interface

-Python I use to interface with my MyQ garage doors.
+Python used to interface with my MyQ garage doors.

 Load it as a module, or download it and chmod 755 myq-garage.py